Iteatime/Acrabadabra/README.md

 #### 3.3 PDF api

-We use the Api2PDF service to build pdf from HTML template.
-To use it you have to export your API key as `API2PF_KEY` environment variable.
+We use the our url-to-pdf service to build pdf from HTML template.
+> To install it locally you can run: `git submodule init` and `git submodule update` then:`npm install`

 ### 4 Unit tests: